Mature Masculine

 In Relationships: Keeping score of partner's failures.
 Bringing up past mistakes in current conflicts.
 Refusing to forgive even after apologies.

 The key sign: people become defensive or shut down rather than grow from feedback.
-He creates fear rather than respect for justice.
+He creates fear rather than respect.
 Compliance rather than genuine change.

 Balancing the Judge